 Wales has enough variety to suit all needs and there are many more places worth considering.

-Deciding where to live in Wales can be a challenge, but there are easy ways to narrow down your search.
+Deciding where to live in Wales can be challenging, but there are easy ways to narrow your search.

-If you’re a young working professional, you’ll likely choose South Wales or a county along the English border.
+You’ll likely choose South Wales or a county along the English border if you’re a young working professional.
 But, if you’re a family or a retiree seeking quiet, rural living, consider moving to West Wales or North Wales.

 Wherever you choose, spend some time looking around and scoping out the cost of living.
-All of Wales is cheaper than England and is a great and inviting place to live.
+Wales is cheaper than England and a great and inviting place to live.

 You might find useful: